buildbot/buildbot/master/docs/developer/database.rst

         Return the builder ID for the builder with this builder name.
         If such a builder is already in the database, this returns the ID.
-        If not and C{autoCreate} is True, the builder is added to the database.
+        If not and ``autoCreate`` is True, the builder is added to the database.

     .. py:method:: addBuilderMaster(builderid=None, masterid=None)